 The powder manufacturing process is followed directly by 3D printing.
 In the integrated MetalFAB1 system, the metal powder bed fusion process is applied to melt the powder in a reproducible and efficient way.
 After additively manufacturing the parts, the build plate with parts is automatically transported to the heat treatment furnace for a stress relief cycle before storage by a robot.
 The MetalFAB1 system is designed to run autonomously 24/7 without the need for multiple shifts, substantially reducing cost.

-SMS group is also responsible for the heat treatment of the printed components for setting of improved material characteristics.
+SMS group is also responsible for the heat treatment of the printed components for the setting of improved material characteristics.
 Within the group, SMS Elotherm is the company with the induction heat treatment expertise, and one of the markets it supplies these machines to is the automotive industry.
 After the components have been machined and undergone quality control checks, they are ready to be shipped.

 The first visible sign of this collaboration will be the Democenter, which is to be set up at SMS’s facility in Mönchengladbach in the next few months.
 Additive Industries will supply a MetalFAB1 printer, on which the powder produced by the plant is processed, and this will be installed right next to the pilot unit to work fully integrated.